chrisvizes/chrisvizes.github.io/_posts/2025-05-07-unbake-datasource.md

    ![delete calculated fields](../assets/img/baked-datasource/delete-fields.png)
 7. Publish your new datasource over your original datasource
    ![publish new datasource](../assets/img/baked-datasource/publish-to-server.png)
-8. Now go back to your original workbook that uses the datasource you are editing and refresh the datasource connection
+8. Now open another copy of your original workbook that uses the datasource you are editing and refresh the datasource connection.
+This is the workbook we will publish at the end of the process.
    ![refresh datasource](../assets/img/baked-datasource/refresh-datasource.png)
 9. Now you will have lots of missing fields as the datasource no longer contains the calculations.
 We now need to copy the calculations over from the workbook we opened in step #1.
    1. Navigate to workbook opened in step #1